tkant/datum/README.md

 The following are features planned for development:

 * Add feature to allow deletion of resources
-* Add a serializer with support for `Ember.ActiveModelAdapter`
+* Add a serializer with support for Ember `DS.ActiveModelAdapter`
 * Add support for specifying the resource `id` field, speficically to mimic MongoDB `_id` based formats
 * Add support for a  `--json-root false` flag to remove the root resource JSON object for Ember.js based resources
 * Ambitious: Nested resources support